 When a river or land are privately owned, the owner holds sovereign control.
 However, total control is limited by the boundaries that mark the landowner's property.
 No river owner or land owner has control or authority over property that is not his or hers.
 Private ownership is complete within the boundaries and non-existent beyond.

 Government is like a cudgel and the bigger the cudgel, the more dangerous it becomes when the power elite begin wielding it against the rest of us.
 We welcome Vermilion River property owners to register their interest to protect the property of our selves and our neighbors by emailing your request for free membership to info@VRPRA.org or posting a request to VRPRA, 13808 West Road, Wakeman, Ohio 44889.
-What VRPRA members all have in common is ownership of property that constitutes the Vermilion River.
+What VRPRA members all have in common is ownership of property that carries the Vermilion River.
 All of us are smarter about what the State and their muli-nationals are trying to do with our property than one of us, so let us put our heads together to figure it out.
 Together we can learn not only to better at watching state and ccrporate attempts to steal our property rights, we can also learn to better collaborate ideas and stretegies to preserve our property rights.